Louisiana Recovery Authority – Oversight, Transparency and Civic Accountability

 Federal Level

-• Open Data Initiatives – Public datasets available through government agencies.
+• – Public datasets made available by government agencies.

-• Public Rulemaking Participation – Citizens can comment on federal regulations.
+• – A process that allows citizens to comment on proposed federal regulations.

 State Level

-• Public Hearings & Forums – Engaging citizens in policy discussions.
+• – State-sponsored events for engaging citizens in policy discussions.

 Transparency and Oversight isn't necessary.